We are here to help you

 Can I buy a property that has more than 4 units?

-VA loans are strictly available for 1-4 units.
-Any property that has 5 or more units is considered commercial and would require a different type of loan and mortgage lender.
+VA loans are strictly applicable for 1-4 units.
+Any property that has 5 or more units is considered as commercial and would require a different type of loan and mortgage lender.

 Are VA multifamily loans available for new construction?